 - A minimum of 31 semester hours completed in residence to earn a degree at Wayland with the exception of the B.M. and B.S.N. degrees which require a minimum of 35 hours and 34 hours respectively.
 For the A.A. at least 15 hours must be completed in residence.
 A minimum of 18 hours must be completed in residence for the A.A.S. degree.
 Less than 50% of the required courses applied toward a degree may be taken through distance learning which includes internet and ITV delivery methods, with the exception of the B.A.S. and B.B.A. on-line degrees.

-- Except for the B.A.S., B.C.M., degrees, a minimum of 15 semester hours in the major and six semester hours in the minor must be completed at Wayland.
+- Except for the B.A.S. and B.C.M., degrees, a minimum of 15 semester hours in the major and six semester hours in the minor must be completed at Wayland.

 - A minimum GPA of 2.0 (C) on a 4-point scale on all Wayland course work and a minimum GPA of 2.0 in the major and minor fields of study.
 A minimum cumulative GPA of 2.0 from all course work applied to the degree.